mmccool/SmartHome-Demo/README.md

 ```
 *Note*: Use the absolute path instead of relative path to point to the configuration file on the host server.

+### Running the Cloud Web Portal
+If you now wish to run the cloud web portal, refer to the [cloud web portal README.md][Cloud Web Portal README] for further instructions.

 [IoT REST API Server]: https://github.com/01org/iot-rest-api-server/
 [OCF]: https://openconnectivity.org/
+[Cloud Web Portal README]: smarthome-web-portal/tools/docker/README.md